 Community Access Bike Share Consultant, The Working Centre, Waterloo, Ontario, (2016-2017).

-Research Assistant, Healthy Communities Research Network, The Department of Recreation and Leisure Studies, Waterloo, Ontario, (2016-2017).
+Research Assistant, Healthy Communities Research Network, The University of Waterloo, Ontario, (2016-2017).